 It has multiple libraries that help in a number of functions.

 - SPARK CORE: The entirety of Apache spark is based on this foundation.
 It helps in improving speed by providing in-memory computation.
 It allows parallel processing of big data.

-- SPARK STREAMING: This helps in high scalability, and ensure fault-tolerant live streaming processing.
+- SPARK STREAMING: This helps in high scalability, and ensures fault-tolerant live streaming processing.
 Spark streaming divides live data into different, small batches and then it is processed.

-- SPARK Mlib: This is spark’s machine learning library which is quite scalable.
-It has advanced algorithm and high-speed functionality.
-It contains algorithms like clustering, regression, classification and collaborative filtering.
+- SPARK MLib: This is spark’s machine learning library which is quite scalable.
+It has advanced algorithms and high-speed functionality.
+It contains algorithms like clustering, regression, classification, and collaborative filtering.

 See Our Spark Course

 - SPARK GraphX: This is the API for graph execution.
 It is a network graph analytics engine and data store.
 It facilitates new Graph abstraction – a directed multigraph with properties related to each vertex and edge.

 - FASTER DATA PROCESSING: Spark uses in-memory processing.
 This helps us to be much faster.
 In fact, it is considered 100 times faster than Hadoop.
 A faster data processing allows real-time data analytics which is required for modern technology.

 - BETTER FOR ITERATIONS: Spark has Resilient Distributed Datasets(RDD) which allows multiple iterations as opposed to MapReduce which writes interim results on a disk.

 - IDEAL FOR REAL-TIME INSIGHTS: Since Spark has in-memory processing, it is able to process real-time data better.
 So, if a business depends on real-time data, it must choose spark.